 Even some major players have observed the increase in parcels with mostly frustration and concern.
 They have seen an until then familiar market change in front of their eyes.
 From a letter-heavy industry into a new landscape based on parcels that didn’t perhaps suit the strengths of the company.

 Others have been able to welcome the changing waters rather opportunistically almost with open arms.
-And maybe even, with some investments into new technologies and facilities, take advantage of a new situation and thrive in it.
+And maybe even, with some investments in new technologies and facilities, take advantage of a new situation and thrive in it.

 The German parcel delivery giant Hermes falls directly into the latter category.